modal-labs/gpu-glossary/gpu-glossary/device-hardware/l1-data-cache.md

 [SM](/gpu-glossary/device-hardware/streaming-multiprocessor).

 CPUs also maintain an L1 cache.
 In CPUs, that cache is fully hardware-managed.
-In GPUs that cache is mostly programmer-managed, even in high-level languages like [CUDA C](/gpu-glossary/host-software/cuda-c).
+In GPUs, that cache is mostly programmer-managed, even in high-level languages like [CUDA C](/gpu-glossary/host-software/cuda-c).

 Each L1 data cache in each of an H100's SMs can store 256 KiB (2,097,152 bits).